Warwick Road Primary School

 "PER ASPERA AD ASTRA"

 Spelling is important because it aids in reading.
 It helps cement the connection that is shared between sounds and letters.
 Learning high frequency sight words also has been shown to help with both reading and writing.
 This is why children learn sight words during their early years.
 Spelling and reading also have a common factor, proficiency with language.
 Children should be relaxed about spelling; if not, it will inhibit their writing.
-This is very unfortunate because writing is something that we do throughout our lifetimes.

 Spelling can be very difficult but there are many ways that can help children to improve.